bradbell/rustad/readme.md

 ## Operations Implemented

-1. Addition and subtraction: We have held off on other simple numerical operations while we focus on more complicated features.
+1. Addition and multiplication: We have held off on other simple numerical operations while we focus on more complicated features.

 2. Forward and reverse mode derivative calculations.

-3. Forward and reverse mode sparsity calculations.
+3. Forward and reverse mode sparsity pattern calculations.

 4. Generic code that is is the same for different floating point types.
     These types include numerical vectors that act element wise.